namllats/cretonjs/README.md

 HTTPService.setOptionsForFirstRequest('http://example.com', 'GET');
 // Send request.....

-// When its time for the next request HTTPService.updateRequestOptionsForNextRequest('http://example.com/login','POST',{username:"test", password:"test"});
+// When it's time for the next request HTTPService.updateRequestOptionsForNextRequest('http://example.com/login','POST',{username:"test", password:"test"});
 ```
 See `/examples/chainingHTTPGetRequestsFromASingleIP.js` for a practical example of how to use this functionality.